till-s/mecatica-usb/README.md

 </dt><dd>

-  Port where an external agent handling control transfers directed to endpoint zero can be handled.
+  Ports where an external agent handling control transfers directed to endpoint zero can be handled.
 Note that standard requests are handled internally, however, functionality (e.g., for class- specific requests) can be extended by connecting an external